 The accompanying unaudited pro forma condensed combined financial information was prepared in accordance with Article 11 of SEC Regulation S-X. The unaudited pro forma condensed combined balance sheet as of March 31, 2021 was prepared using the historical audited condensed consolidated balance sheets of HEC and Old Talkspace as of March 31, 2021 and gives effect to the Business Combination, the PIPE Investment and the transactions contemplated by the HEC Forward Purchase Agreement as if they occurred on March 31, 2021.
-The unaudited pro forma condensed combined statement of operations for the three months ended March 31, 2021 and the historical unaudited condensed consolidated statement of comprehensive loss of Old Talkspace for the three months ended March 31, 2021 and give effect to the Business Combination, the PIPE Investment and the transactions contemplated by the HEC Forward Purchase Agreement as if they occurred on January 1, 2020.
-The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2020 combines the historical audited condensed statement of operations of HEC for the period from February 6, 2020 (inception) to December 31, 2020 and the historical audited condensed consolidated statement of comprehensive loss of Old Talkspace for the year ended December 31, 2020 and give effect to the Business Combination, the PIPE Investment and the transactions contemplated by the HEC Forward Purchase Agreement as if they occurred on January 1, 2020.
+The unaudited pro forma condensed combined statement of operations for the three months ended March 31, 2021 combines the historical unaudited condensed consolidated statement of operations of HEC for the three months ended March 31, 2021 and the historical unaudited condensed consolidated statement of comprehensive loss of Old Talkspace for the three months ended March 31, 2021 and give effect to the Business Combination, the PIPE Investment and the transactions contemplated by the HEC Forward Purchase Agreement as if they occurred on January 1, 2020.
+The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2020 combines the historical audited condensed statement of operations of HEC for the period from February 6, 2020 (inception) to December 31, 2020 and the historical audited condensed consolidated statement of comprehensive loss of Old Talkspace for the year ended December 31, 2020 and give effect to the Business Combination, the PIPE Investment and the transactions contemplated by the HEC Forward Purchase Agreement as if they occurred on condensed consolidated statement of comprehensive loss of Old Talkspace for the year ended December 31, 2020 and the historical audited condensed consolidated statement of comprehensive loss of Old Talkspace for the year ended December 31, 2020 and give effect to the Business Combination, the PIPE Investment and the transactions contemplated by the HEC Forward Purchase Agreement as if they occurred on January 1, 202